bledden/Corch/docs/project/EXECUTION_PLAN.md

 **Estimated time to working prototype**: 3-5 days of focused work.

-Let me know if you want to proceed with Phase 1+2, or if you have any adjustments to the plan! 🚀
+Let me know if you want to proceed with Phase 1+2, or if you have any adjustments to the plan!
+[START]